 Step 3: Understand what scales are used for.

-Why are you doing all this in the first place?
+Why should you learn guitar scales in the first place?

-Simply put, scales are the paths the great musicians have tried and tested before us.
+Simply put, scales are paths that great musicians have tried and tested before us.

-When you know a scale, and want to improvise a lick or a solo, you have a path you can follow.
+When you know how to play a scale on the guitar, and want to improvise a lick or a solo, you have a path you can follow.